chiara-knicker/CSE121_Labs/Lab6_1/README.md

 The GPIO pinout for the Pi can be found here: https://pinout.xyz/#

-The LED is connected to the 5V power pin and the GPIO 18 pin of the Pi, together with an appropriate resistor.
+The LED anode is connected to the 5V power pin of the Pi and the cathode is connected to the GPIO 18 pin of the Pi.
+Also add an appropriate resistor to the circuit.

 ## WiringPi